Drotrecogin alfa

 Drotrecogin alfa (activated) (Xigris, marketed by Eli Lilly and Company) is a recombinant form of human activated protein C that has anti-thrombotic, anti-inflammatory, and profibrinolytic properties.
 Drotrecogin alpha (activated) belongs to the class of serine proteases.
 Drotrecogin alfa has not been found to improve outcomes in people with severe sepsis.
 The manufacturer's aggressive strategies in marketing its use in severe sepsis have been criticized.
 On October 25, 2011, Eli Lilly & Co. withdrew Xigris from the market after a major study showed no efficacy for the treatment of sepsis.

 Medical uses

 Drotrecogin alfa does not improve mortality in severe sepsis or septic shock but does increase bleeding risks.
 Therefore, a 2012 Cochrane review recommended that clinicians and policymakers not recommend its use and Eli Lilly has announced the discontinuation of all clinical trials.

 Risks and contraindications

 Contraindications

-The following patients should not receive drotrecogin:
+The following groups should not receive drotrecogin: